RubensBenevides/Global-Refinement-of-Laser-Scan-Poses-A-Loop-Closure-Optimization-with-SLERP/README.md

 # Global-Refinement-of-Laser-Scan-Poses-A-Loop-Closure-Optimization-with-SLERP
-This repository contains just one python script with all functions necessary
+This repository contains just one python script with all functions necessary to reproduce the results of the publication "Global Refinement of Laser Scanner Poses – A Closed-form Loop Closure Optimization".
+All functions on the script are heavy commented with details.
+All the data necessary is some set of clouds in a closed circuit, which are available in the folder "clouds".
+If you don't wanna do all the registration necessary to see the point clouds organized, just apply the poses in the folder "poses_absolutas_FGR_SLERP_LUM" on them.
+Relative poses between peers are available on the folder.